 - loud noises when the heating or air conditioning fans come on.
 Critters are notorious for building nests inside blower motor assemblies, causing all kinds of problems.

 In some cases, a failure in another part or system can cause your "check engine" light to come on.
 Multiple warning lights illuminated on the dash don't necessarily mean multiple problems, so don't panic.
 The lights could all be caused by a single problem: For example, if your alternator is not charging, or if it’s over-charging, it could cause low or high voltage in the system, which would cause many lights to come on.

-10. Were you the last one to drive your car?
 If you were not the last one to drive your car and the "check engine" light is on, you need to start asking questions.
 Sometimes family members or friends who borrow your car spill soda or coffee on the console without telling you.
 On some Hondas, the ECM/PCM (engine control unit/powertrain control unit) is located below the center of the console, and sugary drinks can destroy this expensive control unit.

-Write Down the Code
+Automatic Scan Tool: Write Down the Code

-If you have a buddy, friend, uncle, or cuz that can check the code because they have a scan tool, make sure you write down the code, because if you decide to erase it, you’ll want to know what it was when the light comes back on (and if it’s an issue other than a loose gas cap, the problem will usually come back).
-It’s good practice for you, and good information to give your mechanic.
+If you have a buddy, friend, uncle, or cuz that can check the code because they have a scan tool, make sure you write down the code because if you decide to erase it, you’ll want to know what it was when the light comes back on (and if it’s an issue other than a loose gas cap, the problem will usually come back).
+It’s good practice for you and good information to give your mechanic.

 Buying a Scan Tool to Interpret "Check Engine" Codes